As a merchant, nothing compares to the feeling of seeing your eCommerce business grow and prosper.

 - All customers receive an automated email 30 days after they’ve completed their purchase to request a product review.

-These are just a few examples of what eCommerce automation looks like in application.
+These are just a few examples of what eCommerce automation looks like in applications.
 Essentially, any task – both internal and external – that is repetitive and follows a specific procedure is well-suited for automation.

 Benefits of eCommerce automation